pretix/pretix-docs/docs/guides/products/discounts.md

 Adjust the name and the price of each cloned ticket.
 In the "Description" field, add an informative text along the following lines:
 "This ticket is only valid if you provide a student ID during check-in."
-Switch to the :btn:Check-in & Validity" tab and add a "Check-in text" with instructions for the person scanning the ticket, for example:
+Switch to the :btn:Check-in & Validity: tab and add a "Check-in text" with instructions for the person scanning the ticket, for example:
 "Check for student ID".

 Add all products to one general quota.